gmnrmyr/NumoraQ/docs/main/hardcore_2do_after_testup/hardcore2do.md

 0.5) purchase logic for tier purchases:

+0.6) need login flow on dev (google, etc...)

+0.7) need more data on dev (or way to add.. tiers, trial time if acc was not on database... etc)

 1) Fix payment for both "Degen Plans" (Premium plans) and "Donation Tiers" via stripe.
 We need both of this payments to work via Stripe without breaking the other logic in place.
 (Admins should also be able to keep providing codes).
 Without breaking trials as well

 2) Fix Admin Panel Design>